If you’ve seen the Lord of the Rings, then you probably know that Middle Earth is located somewhere along the hills of New Zealand.

 Strong economic reports from New Zealand result in an appreciation of the NZD so if there’s a good chance that an economic release could beat the consensus, it could be a sign to go long NZD/USD.

 Weak economic reports, on the other hand, push the NZD down.
 If an upcoming report is likely to come in weaker than expected, it could be a chance to short NZD/USD.

 Aside from watching economic reports, taking note of commodity price behavior could also serve as an influence on NZD/USD price action.

 In recent history, commodity prices tend to surge when demand for riskier assets is also strong.
 During these times, investors place their money in higher-yielding assets such as gold and other commodities and sell the lower-yielding U.S. dollar.
 As a result, the commodity-based Kiwi gains strongly against the safe-haven US.. dollar.

 On the other hand, when risk aversion forces investors to flee back to the safe-havens, the NZD edges lower against the USD.

 Just like the AUD, the NZD is also a good candidate for carry trade.
-Since carry trades involve buying of a currency with high interest rates and selling of a currency with low interest rates, New Zealand’s relatively high interest rate provides support for the NZD.
+Since carry trades involve buying a currency with high interest rates and selling a currency with low interest rates, New Zealand’s relatively high interest rate provides support for the NZD.